-Are any board games so enthralling as strategy games?
-Calling upon your sharpest wits and pushing the fabric of your mental steel, they’ll have you rationalising play and planning offensive movements until you lose sight of the person sitting opposite, no longer seeing them as your tabletop friend, but a foe to crush in the frenzy of competition.
+Are any tabletop games so enthralling as the best strategy board games?
+Calling upon your sharpest wits and pushing the fabric of your mental steel, games like Scythe, Root: Woodland Warfare, and Brass: Birmingham have you rationalising play and planning offensive movements until your tabletop friend opposite becomes but a foe to crush in the frenzy of tactical competition.

 Of course, this is nothing new.
 Since carved wooden pieces were first placed on a chessboard, humans have been looking for ways to prove their superiority on the battlegrounds of the tabletop.
 But it has become a little more complicated as of late.
 With such a diverse bundle of sub-genres constituting the strategy ethos, and acclaimed titles releasing month-to-month, it can be tricky to keep a handle on the best games around.

 To save you the hassle of wasted ventures, we’ve collected a list of the finest strategy games below.
 In it, you’ll find a mix of genres and intensities.
 Some are placid Euro-games that can be played at any pace to suit your party of tacticians, while others are hardened wargames that will have you dredging the depths of your primordial offensive instincts.
 Some offer territory control, engine building, or a combination of several flavours.

 Although many strategy games ape the typical historical military fare, we’ve made sure to extend our list beyond the restricted offerings of khakied soldiers.
 You’ll find everything from big robots to birdwatchers here.